0x022b/docker-openvpn/README.md

 Container uses iptables to configure packet filtering rules in the Linux kernel and therefore CAP_NET_ADMIN capability is required to run the container.

-Only local and outbound IPv4 network traffic is allowed.
+Outbound IPv4 network traffic is only allowed using the protocol, address(es) and port(s) defined in the OpenVPN configuration file.
+All outbound traffic that is routed through the VPN tunnel is allowed.

 All IPv6 traffic is blocked.